 When travelling to any country outside the first world, there is certainly a clear line between the comfortable and the unreasonable.
 Indeed, many worst-case scenarios sprung into my mind when I first contemplated boarding a plane to Islamabad.
 Even today, media headlines drone endlessly with myriad negative messages about South Asian geopolitical affairs.

 America’s military involvement in Afghanistan recently lurched into its 18th year, and pressure continues to build in the India-Pakistan conflict while diplomatic policies remain disoriented.
-Most disappointingly, it appears that neither the United States nor Pakistan has made significant progress for positive intergovernmental relations since a team of Navy SEALS landed in Abbottabad nearly 8 years ago.
+Lamentably, it appears that neither the United States nor Pakistan has made significant progress for positive intergovernmental relations since the world’s most wanted terrorist was killed in Abbottabad nearly eight years ago.

 The German idealist philosopher Georg Friedrich Hegel once said, “to define one is at the same time to define the other.”
 Nonetheless, every so often, it is necessary to have a short and undefined memory.
 As grim as the current picture may be painted, UPIC stands to send a message of encouragement and change to those who dwell on past failures: That was then and this is now.
 After all, Hegel also said, “Nothing great in the world has ever been accomplished without passion.”

 This message is exactly why I, a normal twenty-year-old American from Long Island, will join a diverse team and travel to Pakistan to promote the role of religion in building constructive, peaceful relations through face-to-face connections.
 Indeed, although many see religion as a tool for conflict, UPIC chooses to think otherwise by promoting faith as a mechanism for interpersonal empowerment.